ndrberna/sucho/README.md

 - WARC analysis.ipynb

-## Finding new candidates to crawl
+## Notebook dor finding new cultural heritage candidates to crawl

 For identifying new domains to be crawled a procedure have been developed in order to analyze huge dataset of domains.